askomics/flaskomics/docs/abstraction.md

 # Entity

-An entity is a ...
+The entity is a class.
 In the query builder, it is represented with a graph node.

 ```turtle
 :EntityName rdf:type :entity .